mstksg/inCode/copy/entries/hamilton-1.md

 However, when writing `hamilEqns`, we let GHC *hold our hand for us*.
 If any of our math is wrong, GHC will verify it for us!
-If any dimensions don't match up, or any transpositions don't make sense, we'll know!
+If any dimensions don't match up, or any transpositions don't make sense, we'll know immediately.
 And if we're ever lost, we can leave a *[typed hole][]* -- then GHC will tell you all of the values in scope that can *fit* in that hole!
+Even if you don't completely understand the math, this helps you implement it in a somewhat confident way.

 [typed hole]: https://wiki.haskell.org/GHC/Typed_holes